ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 }
 {% endhighlight %}

-1. Defines a function that takes in one parameter `vertex` of optional type `Vertex`.
+1. Defines a function that takes in one parameter `vertex` of optional type `Vertex`
-    - The `?` denotes this is an [optional type](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html#//apple_ref/doc/uid/TP40014097-CH31-ID452) and means that this value could be nil.
+    - The `?` denotes this is an [optional type](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Types.html#//apple_ref/doc/uid/TP40014097-CH31-ID452) and means that this value could be nil
     - The `from` is a named parameter and helps the function name read like a sentence: `depthFirstSearch(from: someRootVertex)`
-2. Mark the `vertex` as visited so we don't accidentally visit it again.
+2. Mark the `vertex` as visited so we don't accidentally visit it again
-3. Print the `value` property of the `vertex` followed by a new line.
+3. Print the `value` property of the `vertex` followed by a new line
 4. We iterate through all the root's adjacent vertices denoting the iteration variable as `adjacentVertex`
-5. We check if we haven't visited the `adjacentVertex` before doing anything.
+5. We check if we haven't visited the `adjacentVertex` before doing anything
-6. Continue the traversal by callling `depthFirstSearch(from:)` again and passing `adjacentVertex` as the new vertex.
+6. Continue the traversal by calling `depthFirstSearch(from:)` again and passing `adjacentVertex` as the new vertex

 Steps `1.` to `6.` will repeat until we've exhausted all the vertices in the graph.
-The output should look like this:
+The output would look like this:
 ```
 A
 B